jaimefps/clock-concerns/README.md

 #### IMPORTANT

-You may see a long list of WARN and ERR logs when the `Building` stage begins.
-Wait about a minute before killing the process.
+When the `Building project` step begins.
+Wait about a minute before killing the process, you may see a long list of `WARN` and `ERR!` logs.
 Many of these errors can be ignored.
 There seem to be missing some unused dependencies regarding `@serialport/bindings`.
 ![alt text](assets/readme/ignore-error-log.png)

 ## TODO